Arksine/moonraker/docs/installation.md

 #   Provide a password if configured in Tasmota (default is empty).
 #   Provided an output_id (relay id) if the Tasmota device supports
 #   more than one (default is 1).
+#   If your single-relay Tasmota device switches on/off successfully,
+#   but fails to report its state, ensure that 'SetOption26' is set in
+#   Tasmota.

 ```
 Below are some potential examples: